Nonclassroom-based / independent study schools

 - Major assessments (i.e., unit tests, final exams) shall be proctored by a qualified professional (e.g., a school teacher, administrator, counselor or paraprofessional who fulfills an instructional role, librarian, university personnel or test center administrator).

 - Student work shall be evaluated by an impartial professional who has been actively involved in the student’s learning process.

 * A subject expert teacher is defined as an instructor who has taught in a particular subject area for at least three years at the high school or postsecondary level OR has a teaching credential and a bachelor’s or advanced degree in the subject area OR has been certified as a Highly Qualified Teacher under the federal No Child Left Behind Act.

-Courses submitted for “a-g” approval from nonclassroom-based / independent study schools are evaluated using the same evaluation guidelines as classroom-based courses.
+Courses submitted for “a-g” approval from nonclassroom-based / independent study schools are reviewed using the same "a-g" course criteria as classroom-based courses.

 New nonclassroom-based / independent study schools

-New independent study schools must meet the same criteria and follow the same process for establishing an “a-g” course list as all other new schools.
-Additional questions verifying the school’s alignment and compliance with the University’s nonclassroom-based / independent study policy are included in the New School Information Form.
+New independent study schools are required to meet the same institutional requirements and follow the same process for establishing an “a-g” course list as all other new schools.
+Additional questions verifying the school’s alignment and compliance with the University’s nonclassroom-based / independent study policy are included in the School Registration Form.